alvarobello33/3D_ImplicitLine_Calculator/README.md

 # 📌 3D Line Finder Calculator

-A simple program made in JAvascript that extracts a **point** and a **direction vector** from the implicit equation of a line in 3D space.
+A simple program made in Javascript that extracts a **point** and a **direction vector** from the implicit equation of a line in 3D space.

 ---